ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 When you use the Veeam self-service portal to create backup jobs, you can choose vApp and VM instances from any virtual data center in the organization.

 You can access the Veeam portal on the virtual data center details page when the instance is in the **Ready to use** state.
-For information about accessing the details page, see [Procedure to view virtual data center instances](/docs/vmwaresolutions?topic=vmwaresolutions-shared_managing#shared_managing-viewing).
+For more information, see [Procedure to view virtual data center instances](/docs/vmwaresolutions?topic=vmwaresolutions-shared_managing#shared_managing-viewing).

 You must contact {{site.data.keyword.IBM}} Support to restore a backup of your data.
 For more information, see [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 {:note}